Chandni97/SmartHomeAutomation/README.md

 16. Click on the new tab icon and you will see the dashboard opening up in a new tab.
 17. You will see the temperature data being visualized using the guage.

-## Configuring the application

-1. In the application folder, copy the *.env.example* file and create a file called *.env*
+## Running locally

+1. Install the dependencies

     ```
-    cp .env.example .env
+    npm install
     ```

-2. Open the *.env* file and add the service credentials that you obtained in the previous step.
+1. Run the application

     ```
-    VISUAL_RECOGNITION_IAM_APIKEY=X4rbi8vwZmKpXfowaS3GAsA7vdy17Qh7km5D6EzKLHL2
+    npm start
     ```

+1. View the application in a browser at `localhost:8080`

 ## Deploying to IBM Cloud as a Cloud Foundry Application